kiranthomas77/Ticket-Management-System/README.md

 ## Testing

-### Postman: Used to test the backend endpoints.
+Postman : Used to test the backend endpoints.

-You can use the provided Postman collection to test the API endpoints.
-Import the collection into Postman and execute the requests to interact with the Ticket Management System.
-The Postman collection is located in the `postman` folder of the repository.

 ## Contributors